 Master of Science

-A total of 1.5 full-credit equivalent (FCE) in Physiology courses, with the following guidelines:
+- A total of 1.5 full-credit equivalents (FCEs) in Physiology courses, with the following guidelines:

-- 0.5 FCE in PSL1000H - Seminars in Physiology MSc (mandatory for all Graduate Students in Physiology).
+- 0.5 FCE in PSL1000H MSc Seminars in Physiology, mandatory for all MSc students in Physiology

-- 0.5 FCE with a choice of: Preferably, a Physiology graduate-only course or Physiology Joint Graduate-Undergraduate Course.
-Rarely, a course taken in another department **.
+- 0.5 FCE with a choice of (i) a Physiology graduate-only course or Physiology joint graduate-undergraduate course (preferable option), or (ii) a course taken in another department (rare choice)**

-- Attendance at and contribution to the departmental seminar program is an important part of graduate education and is a requirement of the program.
+- Attend and contribute to the departmental seminar program, which is an important part of graduate education and a requirement of the program.

-- Present and defend a research thesis acceptable to the graduate department.
+- Complete and defend a research thesis acceptable to the graduate department.

-- After 12 to 18 months in the MSc program, students will do one of the following:
+- Do one of the following with 12 to 18 months in the MSc program:

 - write and defend a MSc thesis and graduate